Radiofrequency (RF) therapy, also called radiofrequency skin tightening, is a nonsurgical method of tightening your skin.

 The form of RF radiation used during this procedure is similar to the type of radiation emitted from other common household devices like cell phones or WiFi.

-Although the long-term effects of low energy radiation isn’t entirely known, there hasn’t been any conclusive evidence at this time that suggests that RF radiation poses a health risk to people.
+Although the long-term effects of low energy radiation isn’t entirely known, there hasn’t been

 The photos below show the results people typically experience from RF skin tightening.